czielinski/portfolioopt/README.md

 # Financial Portfolio Optimization

 This module provides a set of functions for financial portfolio optimization, such as construction of Markowitz portfolios, minimum variance portfolios and tangency portfolios (i.e. maximum Sharpe ratio portfolios) in Python.
-Both the construction of long-only and long/short portfolios is supported.
+The construction of long-only, long/short and market neutral portfolios is supported.
+Please read the `docstring` of the function you intend to use by typing e.g. `help(portfolioopt.markowitz_portfolio)` in the interactive interpreter.

 ### Installation